datastorm-open/shinymodules/README.md

 			     data = full_data,
 				   columns_to_filter = "all")

-# then, hafe fun with filter data !
+# then, have fun with filter data !
 your_filtered_table <- output_filter$data
 ```